FurkanGozukara/Stable-Diffusion/Patreon-Posts-Index.md

 ### March 10 - 2025
 [ComfyUI, FaceID, IP-Adapter, InsightFace, Reactor, Triton, DeepSpeed Automatic Installers for Windows, RunPod, Massed Compute, Linux](https://www.patreon.com/posts/105023709)
 * 1 Click auto installers for ComfyUI latest version for Windows, Massed Compute and RunPod.
 Installs latest version of ComfyUI into an isolated Python venv.
-Auto download best SDXL and SD 1.5 models and auto installs ComfyUI manager, FaceID, InsightFace, Triton, DeepSpeed and Ip Adapter of ComfyUI.
+Auto download best SDXL and SD 1.5 models and auto installs ComfyUI manager, FaceID, InsightFace, Triton, DeepSpeed, Flash Attention and Ip Adapter of ComfyUI on Windows Python VENV (not WSL).
 Also includes automatic downloader.py file to download all of the IP Adapter, InsightFace and FaceID models for you.
 Moreover we have 1-Click installer for Reactor extension with its all dependencies and auto download of necessary models.

 ### March 5 - 2025